-The new Worldwide Disclosure Facility (WDF), available from 5 September 2016, will allow anyone wishing to disclose a UK tax liability relating wholly or partly to an offshore issue.
+The Worldwide Disclosure Facility (WDF), available from 5 September 2016, allows anyone wishing to disclose a UK tax liability relating wholly or partly to an offshore issue.
 This includes:-

 The launch of the WDF is linked to the implementation of the Common Reporting Standard (CRS), an international initiative where over 100 countries will exchange tax payer information on a multilateral basis.
 The aim of the CRS is to crack down on the use of offshore jurisdictions to facilitate tax evasion.